camdendotlol/website/posts/opengraph_without_ssr.md

 indexPage.replace(/{title}/g, metadata.title)
 ```

 We can chain replace calls together as many times as we want.
 It's important to note that the replace method **does not modify the original string**, it just returns a new one.
-As a result, we can rely on the indexPage variable being a constant that is never modified.
+As a result, we can rely on `indexPage` being a constant that is never modified.

-So our final insertMetadata function looks like:
+So our final `insertMetadata` function looks like:

 ```ts
 const insertMetadata = (indexPage: string, metadata: Metadata): string => {